markmoxon/elite-source-code-bbc-micro-disc/README.md

 This will produce a file called `elite-disc-ib-disc.ssd` that contains the Ian Bell disc release.

+### Building the Stairway to Hell release

-You can also add `release-disc=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.
+You can add `release-disc=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.

+### Differences between the releases

 You can see the differences between the releases by searching the source code for `_STH_DISC` (for features in the Stairway to Hell release) or `_IB_DISC` (for features in the Ian Bell game disc release).
 There are only a few differences: